HarryHeres/MyoGenerator-Exporter/README.md

    In this folder, there should be a file named **MuscleDecompositionTest** (*.exe* for Windows platform).
 Most likely, it is missing.
 This issue should be easily fixable by reinstalling the add-on, or download the executable from the source files (Windows only build) and copy it into the mentioned folder.

-  > If you're using Linux, you will need to head to [this link](https://gitlab.com/besoft/muscle-wrapping-2.0) and build a MuscleDecompositionTest executable for your concrete platform and distribution.
+  > Unfortunately, there's not a version for Linux, for now.
+If you're interested, please let me know and I might be able to create a version for other OS, if there's enough interest.

 - *Decomposition has been aborted due to the following reason:*: Something went wrong during the decomposition process.
 Try to decompose a muscle with **visualization mode = 2**, screenshot the console output and open an issue on the [GitHub repository](https://github.com/HarryHeres/MyoGenerator-Exporter).